rHermes/hage/README.md

 - Index based linked list, with a skip list
 - Interval map, built on top of

+#### AVLTree

+An AVLTree implementation, currently in the process of being completed.
+Features are:

+- Full iterator support
+- Node pooling
+- Supports most of the same functionality as `std::map`

+#### TODO

+##### AVLTREE
+- Add `generation` tag to all nodes in debug mode, and check this tag when accessing through an iterator, to detect dangling pointers!
+- Add examples and tests for this

+##### General
+- Also implement a redblack tree
+- Add some benchmarks for all trees
+- Add a B-Tree?

 ### Utility library

 This is not implemented yet, but here are some components I want: